Style Blog/Wedding Trends

 Dark teal suit with red rose boutonniere for trendy colorful wedding

-• Attire: A deep red suit or teal accessories (like ties and pocket squares) adds a stylish edge.
-Teal attire with red florals create a bold contrast.
+• Attire: A deep red suit or teal accessories (like ties and pocket squares) with a classic suit color add a stylish edge.
+Teal attire with red florals paired together create a satisfyingly bold contrast.

-• Florals and décor: Think teal table linens with lush red roses or peonies.
+• Florals and décor: Think teal table linens with lush red roses or peonies for red and teal wedding décor.

 Pink and blue wedding colors